raphaelquast/EOmaps/docs/EOmaps_examples.rst

 🌲 🏡🌳 Add overlays and indicators
 -----------------------------------

-… and finally, here's an a bit more advanced example
+| … and finally, here's an a bit more advanced example
+| (… plot-generation might take a bit longer since overlays need to be downloaded first!)
 - with overlays add fancy static annotations / markers
 - ...and “connected” Maps-objects to get multiple interactive data-layers!

-… generation of the plot might take a bit longer since overlays might need to be downloaded first!

 |toggleStart|